Luis Alberto Moreno: Recognition

 In 2017, Moreno received the Distinguished Leadership Award for Social Equity from the Inter-American Dialogue.

 Personal life

-Moreno is married to María Gabriela Sigala, a Venezuelan philanthropist.
-He has two children, Nicolas and Natalia.
+Moreno is married to María Gabriela Sigala, a Venezuelan philanthropist, ex-wife of Henrique Salas Feo.
+He has two children from his first marriage, Nicolas and Natalia.
+His younger brother, Bernie Moreno, is an American politician who has served in the U.S. Senate since 2025.